 - Infectious arthritis, which occurs when a bacterium, fungus, or virus enters the joint(s) and provokes inflammation

-Other types of arthritis include rheumatoid arthritis, psoriatic arthritis, septic arthritis, thumb arthritis, reactive arthritis, juvenile idiopathic arthritis, ankylosing spondylitis, and gout.
+Specific types of arthritis (which fall into the above categories) include rheumatoid arthritis, psoriatic arthritis, septic arthritis, thumb arthritis, reactive arthritis, juvenile idiopathic arthritis, ankylosing spondylitis, and gout.

-The Arthritis Foundation estimates that in the U.S., more than 50 million adults and 300,000 children deal with some form of arthritis.
+The Arthritis Foundation estimates that in the U.S., nearly 60 million adults and 300,000 children deal with some form of arthritis.
 It’s more common in women and older people.